anoopks1207/mpifileutils/README.md

-dwalk.sbatch - Scan the source file system and dump output to a file dcp.sbatch - Copy all files/folder to another file system dsync.sbatch - Sync the source and destination file system
+**dwalk.sbatch** - Scan the source file system and dump output to a file.

+**dcp.sbatch** - Copy all files/folder to another file system.

+**dsync.sbatch** - Sync the source and destination file system.